Florida Wind Speed Reference · HVHZ · FBC R301.2(7)

-The legally enforced design wind speed inside Miami-Dade is 175 mph per Florida Building Code R301.2(7), and the entire county sits inside the High Velocity Hurricane Zone where every exterior opening product needs a Miami-Dade NOA.
+The legally enforced design wind speed inside Miami-Dade is 175 mph at Risk Category II per Florida Building Code R301.2(7) — and the whole county sits inside the High Velocity Hurricane Zone.

 175mph